rl-institut/SimBA/docs/source/modes.rst

 At the end of each optimization the optimized scenario will run using SpiceEV.
 This guarantees that the proposed solution works.
 If this is not the case, using SpicEV as solver is recommended

 **Continuing optimizations** can be useful in cases where simulation of the base case is slow or considerable effort was put into optimization before.
 The user might want to continue the optimization from the state where they left off.
 To speed up multiple optimizations or split up a big optimization in multiple smaller calculations two features are in early development.
 Experienced users can use these features on their own accord with a few minor implementation steps.
-To skip a potentially long simulation, with the simulation of the scenario being the first step of every ebus-toolbox run, the optimizer.config allows for using pickle files for the three major objects args, schedule and scenario.
+To skip a potentially long simulation, with the simulation of the scenario being the first step of every SimBA run, the optimizer.config allows for using pickle files for the three major objects args, schedule and scenario.
 After pickling the resulting objects, the optimizer can be prompted to use them instead of using whatever other input is fed into the optimizer.
 This is done by giving the paths to the pickle files in the optimizer.cfg.

 ::